362The temple of Apollo at Daphne, outside Antioch, is destroyed in a mysterious fire.

 1897Chef, Ettore Boiardi, is born in Piacenza, Italy.
 He is better known as Chef Boyardee.

 1901Vijayananda Dahanayake, Prime Minister of Sri Lanka (1959-1960), is born in Galle, Sri Lanka.

-1906French Post-Impressionist painter, Paul Cezanne, dies.
+1906French Post-Impressionist painter, Paul Cezanne, dies of pneumonia in Aix-en-Provence, France, at age 67.
 He influenced many 20th century artists and among his best known works are Card Players and Mont Sainte-Victoire with Large Pine Trees.

 1907A run on the stock of the Knickerbocker Trust Company sets events in motion that will lead to a depression.